rajeshksv/AlfredExtensions/MessageToFriend/README.md

-Send Message from Alfred directly.
+Send Message to your friends from Alfred.

 ### Installation
 Grab the extension present in build directory and enjoy.
 Current Version is 0.1